-"Dead, sadly," replied Lucas, "We had received notice of the demon army a time ago but no one wanted to leave their homes to them, so we fought.
+"Dead, sadly," replied Lucas.
+"We had received notice of the demon army some time ago, but no one wanted to leave his home to them, so we fought.
 Thank goodness you showed up when you did.
 I had given up all hope."

-"Glad to be of assistance," the horseman said, "We got your message about needing reinforcements.
-By the way, my name is George."
-He dismounted his spirited battlehorse to talk to Lucas face to face.
+"Glad to be of assistance," the horseman said.
+"We got your message about needing reinforcements.
+By the way, my name is George Lirthen."
+He dismounted his spirited battle horse to talk to Lucas face to face.
 "If there are no other leaders or captains, then I am in charge temporarily," he said.

 "Fine with me," was the reply.

 "Yes, and that's not all of it," replied Rutherbane.
-The old fellow had seen quite a few cities in his time, though unknown to the townsfolk of the small village.
+The old fellow had seen quite a few cities in his time, though unknown to the townsfolk of Rinden.

 "What is your name, sir?" asked Lucas.